matze-dd/Tex2txt/README.md

 A speciality is some parsing of LaTeX environments for displayed equations.
 Therefore, one can check embedded \text{...} macros (LaTeX package amsmath) and interpunction in -- not too complex -- displayed equations.
 An example is shown in file 'Example', operation is summarized in the script at label LAB:EQUATIONS.

-In the starting section of the script, macros and environments with tailored treatment are listed.
+The starting section of the script lists macros and environments with tailored treatment.
 This should ease adaptation to own needs.
-We assume that the LaTeX source does not contain things from the preamble but only a "real" text part.

 In order to parse with regular expressions, some of them are constructed by iteration.
 At the beginning, we check for instance, whether nested {} braces of the actual text do overrun the corresponding regular expression.
 In that case, an error message is generated and the controlling variable has to be changed.

-A more complete shell script for checking a whole document tree is checks.sh.
+A more complete shell script for language checking of a whole document tree is checks.sh.